jponf/paraulogic-solver/README.md

 # paraulogic-solver

 Simple solver for the paraulógic game.

-Based on a static words knowledge base.
+Based on a static knowledge base of catalan words.